 Figure 2.
-Oxygen concentrations in bottom water across the Louisiana-Texas shelf from July 27 - August 1, 2014.
+Oxygen concentrations in bottom water across the Louisiana-Texas shelf from July 28 - August 3, 2015.
 Data source: N.N.
 Rabalais, Louisiana Universities Marine Consortium, and R.E.
 Turner, Louisiana State University; funded by NOAA, Center for Sponsored Coastal Ocean Research and EPA Gulf of Mexico Program.

 Systematic mapping of the area of hypoxia in bottom waters of the northern Gulf began in 1985.
-Its size from 1985 to 2014 ranged between 40 to 22,000 km2 during July and averaged 13,649 km2 (5,272 mi2).
-It was 13,080 km2 (5,050 mi2) in 2014.
-There are few comparable coastwide data for other months, but monthly monitoring was conducted along two transects off Terrebonne Bay, LA, and the Atchafalaya delta, LA, until 2013.
-In addition, two coastal ocean observing stations off Terrebonne Bay and Caminada Pass (125 and 75 km west of the Mississippi River delta, respectively) recorded continuous bottom-water oxygen conditions until 2014 and 2012, respectively.
-The data from them usually indicate that hypoxia occurs by April.
-[See Appendix Figure 1 for a map of the study area.]
+Its size from 1985 to 2015 ranged between 40 to 22,000 km2 during July and averaged 14,024 km2 (5,534 mi2).
+It was 16,760 km2 (6,474 mi2) in 2015.
+There are few comparable coastwide data for other months, and bi-monthly monitoring on two transects off Terrebonne Bay, LA, and the Atchafalaya delta, LA, ended in 2012.

 Hypoxic water masses form from spring to fall on this coast because the consumption of oxygen in bottom water layers exceeds the re-supply of oxygen from the atmosphere.
 The reaeration rate is negatively influenced by stratification of the water column, which is primarily dependent on the river's freshwater discharge and accentuated by summer warming.
 The overwhelming supply of organic matter respired in the bottom layer is from the downward flux of organic matter produced in the surface layer.
 The transport to the bottom layer is the result of sinking of individual cells, as the excretory products of the grazing predators (zooplankton) that 'package' them as fecal pellets, or as aggregates of cells, detritus and mucus.
 The respiration of this organic matter declines as it falls through the water column (Turner et al. 1998), but the descent rate is rapid enough that most respiration occurs in the bottom layer and in the sediments.
-The amount of organic matter produced in the surface waters is primarily limited by the supply of nitrogen, not phosphorus (Scavia and Donnelly 2007; Turner and Rabalais 2013).
-The evidence for this conclusion is that the supply, or loading, of nitrogen (primarily in the form of nitrate-N) from the Mississippi River watershed to the continental shelf within the last few decades is positively related to chlorophyll a concentration (chl a; Walker and Rabalais 2006; R^2 0.30 - 0.42), the rate of primary production (Lohrenz et al. 1997, $R^2 > 0.77$; Lohrenz et al. 2008), and the spatial extent of the hypoxic area in summer (Turner et al. 2012; $R^2 > 0.9$).
+The amount of organic matter produced in the surface waters is primarily limited by the supply of nitrogen, not phosphorus (Scavia and Donnelly 2007; Turner and Rabalais 2013), and previous indicators of phosphorous deficiency are suspect (Fuentes et al. 2014).
+The evidence for this conclusion is that the supply, or loading, of nitrogen (primarily in the form of nitrate-N) from the Mississippi River watershed to the continental shelf within the last few decades is positively related to chlorophyll a concentration (chl a; Walker and Rabalais 2006; R2 0.30 - 0.42), the rate of primary production (Lohrenz et al. 1997, R2 > 0.77; Lohrenz et al. 2008), and the spatial extent of the hypoxic area in summer (Turner et al. 2012; R2 > 0.9).
 The size of the shelfwide hypoxic zone has increased since it began occurring in the 1970s, simultaneously with the rise in carbon sequestration in sediments, indicators of increased diatom production, and shifts in foraminiferal communities (Turner and Rabalais 1994; Sen Gupta et al. 1996; Turner et al. 2008).
-There is, therefore, a series of cause-and-effect arguments linking nitrogen loading in the river to phytoplankton production, to bottom water oxygen demand, and to the formation and maintenance of the largest hypoxic zone in the western Atlantic Ocean.
+There is, therefore, a series of cause-and-effect arguments linking nitrogen loading in the river to phytoplankton production, bottom water oxygen demand, and the formation and maintenance of the largest hypoxic zone in the western Atlantic Ocean.